notabucketofspam/ESP8089-SPI/README.md

 # ESP8089-SPI

-Linux kernel module to use ESP8089 / ESP8266 over SPI
+Linux kernel module to use ESP8089 / ESP8266 over SPI.
+Intended for use with Raspberry Pi Zero.

-Intended for use with Raspberry Pi.
-Make sure that kernel headers are installed, along with all other requisite tools (make, gcc, etc.).

 ## Hardware

 It is recommended to use an ESP-201 module or a barebones ESP-12F module.
 A development board such as the NodeMCU can cause unpredictable behavior.
+It may be advisable to add a 33 Ohm resistor across each pin, but this is untested at the moment.

 Table 1-3.
 Pin Definitions of HSPI (Slave)